Himanshu-Raj/KL7_ParsingComplexJson/README.md

 # AppName : KL7_ParsingComplexJson
-This app is to demonstrate usage of completion handler blocks(Callback functions) and also Multi-threading by sending tasks to background and foreground according to suited scenarios.
+This app is to demonstrate parsing a complex Json or better called Nested Data using Structs.